sanguinefish/cgwinstitute/_posts/2020-03-08-project-skills-training.markdown

 alt: image-alt
 project-date: February 2020
 category: Learning
 description: Our hands-on skills training programs are highly responsive to each organization's business processes.
-We offer the Chartered Grant Writer (R) designation and workshops to help professionals achieve breakthroughs with our proprietary curriculum.
+We offer the Chartered Grant Writer certification and workshops to help professionals achieve breakthroughs with our proprietary curriculum.

 ---